AzizNadirov/azuremlconstructor/README.md

     files: List[str]
 ```

 First 4 fields as previous. `files` - you can list file or files as list, which will be mounted from Datastore.
 If you want to get one file, pass as string, for more files - list of strings.
+File inputs will be assigned to variable names - generated  on the base of file name itself.
+You can use `FileInputSchema.files` *dict notation*, wich allows you pass `{'file_name.extention': 'variable_name', 'file_name2.extention': 'variable_name2', ...}` for map files with variable names to use.
+Remember that, variable names must be unique in the scope of step.
 When you pass multiple filename, they must be on the same path.

-**Supported file types**: `amlctor` uses `pandas` read methods for read the mounted files.
+**Supported file types**: `amlctor` uses `pandas` `pandas.read_...` methods for read the mounted files.
 At the moment, suported file types:

 ```directory
 csv, parquet, excell sheet, json